Salesforce is a powerful CRM platform used by many businesses to manage customers, sales, and operations.

 What is Salesforce Optimizer?

 Salesforce Optimizer is an app that analyzes over 50 metrics in a Salesforce org.
-It examines storage, fields, custom code, layouts, reports, and dashboards and provides detailed data right inside the org.
+It examines storage, fields, custom code, layouts, reports, and dashboards, and provides detailed data right inside the org.

 Optimizer runs scans and creates reports on how a company uses Salesforce features.
 It checks things like: